computersarecool/respectrable/README.md

 ### Overview
 The point is to create a bridge so that any change to a Live set sends a notification over OSC and any property of a Live set can be changed by sending an OSC message to the Ableton Live API

-Respectrable is essentially a Max patch, with a lot of Javascript that facilitates this
+`Respectrable` is essentially a Max patch (with a lot of Javascript) that facilitates this

 ### Setup
 The  `ableton` folder has an example Live set with the respectrable patch loaded